Easonyesheng/DIP_GUI/README.md

 # DIP_GUI

 My first repository.
-It's about a GUI to do **Digital Image Processing**(DIP), it contain 4 projects.
+It's a GUI based on PYQT5 and python-opencv to perform **Digital Image Processing**(DIP) which contains 4 projects.
-It's based on PYQT5 and python-opencv.
-It will contain many DIP algorithms like OTSU, Entropy, different convlution algorithms etc.

 ## Environment